Doing business in the United Kingdom

 For UK unregistered design protection, the design must:

-Comprise the shape or configuration (whether internal or external) of the whole or part of an article.
+Comprise an aspect of shape or configuration (whether internal or external) of the whole or part of an article.

 Be recorded in a design document or be the subject of an article made to the design.